NicoElNino - stock.adobe.com

 Embedded analytics to help decision-making

-Also, customer service agents are using embedded analytics to help with decision-making and to tailor offers to customers.
+Also, customer service agents are using embedded analytics to help with decision-making and tailor offers to customers.

 Embedded systems are designed to work with live data and even data streams, even where users do not need to drill down into the data.
 Enterprises are likely to use the same data to drive multiple analysis tools: the analytics, business development or finance teams will use their own tools to carry out complex queries, and a field service or customer service agent might need little more than a red or green traffic light on their screen.

-“The basic idea is that every time your traditional reporting process finds the root cause of a business problem, you train your software, either by formal if-then-else rules or via machine learning, to alert you the next time a similar situation is about to arise,” says Duncan Jones, VP and principal analyst at Forrester.
+“The basic idea is that every time your traditional reporting process finds the root cause of a business problem, you train your software, either by formal if-then-else rules or via machine learning, to alert you the next time a similar situation is about to arise,” says Duncan Jones, vice-president and principal analyst at Forrester.

 “The new approach is to create that as a view within your home screen or dashboard, continually alerting you to the worst performers or rapidly deteriorating ones, and triggering a formal workflow for you to record the actions you’ve taken – such as to contact that supplier to find out what it is doing to fix its problems.”

 “It’s partly businesses’ need to move faster, to react more quickly to issues,” says Jones.
-“It’s also evolution of the technology to make embedded alert-up analytics easier to deliver.”
+“It’s also an evolution of the technology to make embedded alert-up analytics easier to deliver.”

 Case study: Data for insurance